muratk5n/thirdwave/en/README.md

 sunlight cld be cheap.
 But in that case cannot stack up layers bcz upper shelves would block sunlight for the lower shelves..

-Still automated, sealed-off agro is very cool.
+Still, automated, sealed-off agro is very cool.

 [[-]](https://ironox.com/iron-ox-origins/)